Introduction to Python

 8. Iterators

-method that is used to obtain an iterator:
+method that is used to get an iterator:

 tupla = ("manzana", "plátano", "cereza")iterable = iter(tupla)print(next(iterable))print(next(iterable))print(next(iterable))